jonmkang/tabletop-bartender-server/README.md

 ### /cocktails
 When a GET request is made, it will return all cocktails in the database.
 When a post request is made, it will clear all cross scripting problems and add the cocktail to the database.
+When a patch request is made, it will update all fields that have been changed and update the cocktail in the database.

 ### /ingredients
 When a GET request is made, it will return all ingredients in the database.